 Key information includes the species’ habitat (e.g dense rainforest), geographical location, key colours or markings (although these features are highly variable – especially with Eastern Browns), length and head shape.

 If you can attain photographic evidence (safely) then your best bet for identification is to consult a snake professional.
 There are many snake catchers across the country that do fantastic work in providing accurate snake identifications (normally free of charge) which is a good avenue to proceed with after you’ve spotted something unfamiliar.

 Every herper (a person who engages in herping) has their own philosophy on handling snakes.
 Personally, I don’t handle wild, venomous snakes.
 There are, however, courses available that train you to become proficient in venomous snake handling.

 I have heard many horror stories about people receiving an envenomation after misidentifying and handling a venomous snake.
 So if you’re not a herpetologist, a snake professional or very knowledgeable and experienced with snakes, then I have one slice of advice for you: Don’t touch.

 Each snake, both individually and as a species, displays different temperaments.
 When I photograph snakes, I start back and move closer after I have gauged the temperament of the individual snake.

-In most of my encounters I have had to be very quick on the trigger to get a decent shot.
-This means that usually I have my camera set on Auto mode so that the only thing I have to worry about is the zoom.
+In most of my encounters, I have had to be very quick on the trigger to get a decent shot.
+This means I usually have my camera set on Auto mode so that the only thing I have to worry about is the zoom.
 If a snake is calm enough then, and only then, will I switch into manual and have a play around.